+Open Government Advisory Group Recommendations related to the Office of Open Government

 Mayor’s Order 2016-094 assigns the Open Government Advisory Group (OGAG) several responsibilities.
 Among them are to:

 1. Evaluate the District government's progress on making the District government more open, transparent, participatory, and collaborative; [and]